Cabbage moths are notorious pests in vegetable gardens. They mainly go after cruciferous vegetables.

 Neem oil can also repel adult cabbage moths and other cabbage pests.
 Besides, it makes a great organic pesticide for cabbage worms.

-Dilute two tablespoons of organic neem oil and one teaspoon of organic liquid soap with one gallon of water.
+To use, dilute two tablespoons of organic neem oil and one teaspoon of organic liquid soap in a gallon of water.

-Finally, use it to spray on cabbage leaves and other crops affected by moths, cabbage butterflies, or other insect pests.
+Finally, you can use it to spray cabbage leaves and other crops affected by moths, cabbage butterflies, and other pests.

 14. Trichogramma brassicae

-Trichogramma brassicae is a type of parasitic wasp that can help control moths on cole crops.
+Trichogramma brassicae is a parasitic wasp that can help control moths on cole crops.

 It lays its eggs inside moth eggs.
 When the wasp larvae hatch, they consume the moth eggs, naturally controlling the moth population.